KoryTelesford/my-first-repo-kind-of/README.md

 Hello!
-My name is Kory Telesford, I am intrestined in comuter science.
+My name is Kory Telesford, I am intrested in computer science.
-I like to ride my bike in new york city, dodging traffic.
+I like to ride my bike to pick up certain stuff, dodoging traffic all the way to my destination.